alonso130r/SOPHIA-optimizer/README.md

 ### Installation

 To use SophiaOptim in your project, ensure you have PyTorch installed.
-Clone this repository and import SophiaOptim into your training script:
+Clone this repository and import SophiaOptim and Lookahead into your training script:

 `